CSURobotics/ER1-API/README.md

-ER1-Robot-Interface
+ER1-APIE
 ===================

-This is a repository to host the Robot Interface source code for the ER1 robot.
+This is a repository to host the API source code for the ER1 robot.